firefly-iii/docs/docs/docs/explanation/more-information/bending-and-breaking.md

 ## Testing on the demo site

+!!! warning "Using cURL and other tools"
+    The server running the demo site detects and blocks most automated tools.

 Please do not try to break things on [the demo site](../firefly-iii/about/demo.md).
 Set up your own instance, and break that one instead.
 The demo site is for demoing, not for testing.

 If I find you trying to break the demo site, I will ban your IP address.